 FSC has an active online database system for sharing resources and communicating information; which can be accessed through this link: http://fscluster.org/papua-new-guinea

-The Food Security Cluster in Papua New Guinea was initiated in early 2016 in response to the onset of severe drought due to the El-Niño Southern Oscillation.
-The Cluster is led by the Department of Agriculture and Livestock (DAL) and the National Disaster Centre (NDC) of PNG, and co-lead by WFP and FAO.
+FSC was only initiated in early 2016 in response to the onset of severe drought due to the El-Niño Southern Oscillation.
+The Cluster is led by the Department of Agriculture and Livestock (DAL) and the National Disaster Centre (NDC) of PNG, and co-lead by the United Nation’s World Food Programme and Food and Agriculture Organisation.
 The cluster is currently chaired by DAL and co-chaired by CARE International (as of May 2016) representing the NGO community.
-FSC members in PNG include government, UN agencies, International NGOs, local NGOs, Faith-based organizations, private sector, Red Cross and donors.
+The FSC membership comprises of the PNG government, UN agencies, International NGOs, local NGOs, Faith-based organizations, private sector, Red Cross and donors.